ForAnyPlatFormPrograms/TextEditior/README.md

 This is a text editor with very few fetures That canbe used as base for any Editor or For learning

 # Uses
-Just run the ./run file in mainprogram1.0 folder
+Just run the chmod +x run && ./run file in mainprogram1.0 folder